maelou363/house_wars/README.md

 * To create a seemless experience for the user.
 Created with mobile first in mind as majority of users will be 'on-the-go' when they are simply curious if they could afford a certain house or perhaps if their financial position changes.
 * Allow user to quickly be able to see results with just one click.
+* From start to finish with as few clicks as possible to get user to the end of their journey.
 * To allow user to save results so they don't have to continually go back to remember what the results were.
 * To create a design that is responsive on all devices and screen sizes but with mobile first thinking.